Creating a Signal

 Cartesian Product Logic:

-• If you submit 2 templates and 3 domains, the system creates 6 signals (2 Γ— 3)
+• If you submit 2 templates and 3 domains, the system creates 6 signals (2 × 3)

-• Maximum 100 resulting signals allowed (templates Γ— domains ≀ 100)
+• Sync mode (default): Maximum 100 resulting signals (templates × domains ≤ 100)

-Partial Failure Handling:
+Partial Failure Handling (sync mode):

 • Individual signal failures don't block other signals from processing